 It’s very important that you and I feel that it is a good fit to work together.
-I offer a complimentary phone or in-person consultation, usually about 15-20 minutes.
+I offer a complimentary phone consultation, usually about 15-20 minutes.
 This will offer us a chance to get to know each other, for you to briefly tell me what you’re looking to work on, and for us to discuss what the counseling process will look like.
 If after this time you would like to schedule again, we will set up an intake session, which is a 60 minute session where I will learn much more detailed information about your story, your goals, and who you are as a person.
 We would then typically meet once a week until you feel ready to space out your sessions.

 Q: What is Kate’s cancellation policy?

 As I hold your appointment time just for you, I ask that you give me at least 24 hours notice if you need to cancel or change a counseling session.
 This is because I spend time prepping for our sessions and hold that time for you specifically.
 You can easily view and manage your sessions on my online calendar.
 If you do not give me 24 hours notice and it is not a true emergency, I will need to charge you the regular fee for your session.